gasseklopper/markus-morley-portfolio/README.md

 `clientsClaim()` so updates activate right away.
 Failed network requests are routed to `/404` so users see a friendly message when offline.
 The service worker now also caches the rendered HTML and any JSON data so pages can be served even when the network is unavailable.
+HTML responses are stored in the `html-cache` while JSON is kept in `data-cache`, ensuring offline pages and data remain separate.

 ## Netlify